OSCNWeb/oscn-news/_posts/2024-06-28-press-release-jnc.md

 system: false
 title: Press Release
 ---
-The Judicial Nominating Commission seeks applicants to fille a vacancy for the position of District Judge for the 9th Judicial District, encompassing Payne and Logan Counties, Office 1.
+The Judicial Nominating Commission seeks applicants to file a vacancy for the position of District Judge for the 9th Judicial District, encompassing Payne and Logan Counties, Office 1.
 This vacancy is created by the retirement of the Honorable Phillip Corley, effective September 1, 2024.

 To be appointed to Office 1, 9th Judicial District, one must be a legal resident of Payne or Logan County at the time (s)he takes the oath of office and assumes the duties of office.
 Additionally, prior to appointment, such appointee shall have had a minimum of four years’ experience in Oklahoma as a licensed practicing attorney, a judge of a court of record, or both.